php-collective/decimal-object/README.md

 Solutions like https://php-decimal.io require a PHP extension (would make it faster, but also more difficult for some servers to be available).
 For details see the [wiki](https://github.com/php-collective/decimal-object/wiki).

+Note: If you are looking for pre 8.1 versions, check out legacy library (https://github.com/spryker/decimal-object).

 ## Features

 - Super strict on precision/scale.
 Does not lose significant digits on its own.
 You need to `trim()` for this manually.